Jatan441/Hospital-Management-System/README.md

-# Ecommerce-website
+# Hospital Management System
-It is a ecommece website like amozon, flipkart  on java
+It is desktop tool based on python